How do you get a cat to eat something it doesn’t want to eat? Come to that, how do you get a cat to do anything it doesn’t want to do?

 If in doubt, check it out

-If your cat is seriously off their food, do take them to the vet for a check-up.
-Their teeth might be causing them pain, making it difficult to eat, or they could have some underlying problem.
-That will help you to rule out any physical complaint that might be stopping your cat from eating.
+If your cat is seriously off their food, or their eating patterns have changed, do take them to the vet for a check-up.
+Their teeth might be causing them trouble, making it difficult to eat, or there could be some underlying cause that your vet needs to explore.
+That will help you to rule out any health complaint that might be stopping your cat from eating.

 Are all cats fussy eaters?